 In terms of what is an 'interim rent' under a lease renewal of a commercial property, this is the middle adjusted rent between the end of the old lease and the start of the new lease.

-In short, this is an adjustment rent that a tenant will pay between leases at a property.
-This is only for business tenants where the Landlord and Tenant Act 1954 applies, which is the law that provides them a right to a new lease rather than the landlord being able to kick them out (or at least paying them compensation in some cases where they can legitimately do this).
+The meaning of such an interim rent is only regarding business tenants where the Landlord and Tenant Act 1954 applies, which is the law that provides them a right to a new lease rather than the landlord being able to evict them (or at least paying them compensation in some cases where they can legitimately do this).

-Therefore, there is a right for either the landlord or tenant to apply for an interim rent if they wish, which permits the court to decide on what this mddile-rent should be between the old and new leases.
+This permits the court to decide on what this middle-rent should be between the old and new leases.

-So one lease may have ended three months ago already paying £10,000 pa, and a new one takes effect in another three months paying £12,000 - so is an interim-rent paid in this six-month gap, and if so when is it paid from and what figure is it between £10,000 and £12,000?
+So one lease may have ended three months ago already paying £10,000 pa, and a new one takes effect in another six months paying £12,000 - so is an interim-rent paid in this six-months gap, and if so when is it paid from and what figure is it between £10,000 and £12,000?

-Well the best way to understand is through three issues all beginning with the latter ‘A’:
+Well the best way to understand is through three issues all beginning with the letter ‘A’: